danrot/master-thesis/introduction.md

 having a wrong or even damage-causing manual on their website.

 The performance of this functionality is not a very high prioritized item, since it is not thought to be used every single day.
-Because of this it is very important from a search engine optimization view to keep out website crawlers, because some of them are also adding the speed of the website as a ranking factor.
+However, the performance has quite a big impact on search engine optimization, since some website crawler added this factor as a criteria for the ranking of the website.
+This implies that these crawlers have to be kept out if this functionality is used.

 [^1]: <http://www.massiveart.com>
 [^2]: <http://www.sulu.io>